ArkadiYoskovitz/MultiDocumentPlusUUID/MultiDocument/ReadMe.txt

 • UIDocument+NPExtending provides a document state as a string, e.g., @“ [Closed|Editing Disabled]”.

 The project’s data model is very simple: just TextEntry and ModelVersion.
+The ModelVersion entity is presently unused.
+The TextEntry entity has three properties and no relationships.

+Each document has an object graph that comprises:
+• a single ModelVersion instance (unused)
+• a single TextEntry instance
+    • TextEntry.text (NSString) is the "payload."
+    • TextEntry.modified (NSDate) holds the date of the most recent change to the object graph.
+        • the date is for display and for calculating update latencies only